hpcc-systems/Medley/README.md

 has not been thoroughly cleaned or if you will need to account for typos and such when searching, you may need that extra "fuzziness" to match records correctly.
-String-based deletion neighborhoods are designated within the fragmentation directive by adding a suffix of '%N' to the field's name, where N is the MaxED you want.
+String-based deletion neighborhoods are designated within the field directive by adding a suffix of '%N' to the field's name, where N is the MaxED you want.
 In our example, let's say that you want to be able to find first names with up to one character different (MaxED = 1) and the street part of the address with up to two characters